Trump and Abbott fact check at the border | ExBulletin

 WHAT WE FOUND

 VERIFY obtained data from the Texas Department of Public Safety (DPS) on fentanyl seizures from January to April for the years 2021, 2020 and 2019.
 In 2019, 39.9 pounds of fentanyl were seized by the Texas DPS from January. to April.
 In 2020, 10.6 pounds were seized between January and April.
 In the first four months of 2021, 94.5 pounds of fentanyl were seized by Texas DPS.
-That’s an increase of almost 800% from 2020 to 2021.
+That’s almost an 800% increase from 2020 to 2021.

 While this is a significant jump, it is not a 2,000% increase as Gov. Abbott said on Wednesday.